Sunita-Shrestha/AI-Object-Detector/README.md

 Because of this, the model guesses **one best match**, even though the input contains multiple gestures.

 **In short:**
-> When you hold two objects at once, the model becomes uncertain but still chooses the gesture that appears strongest in the image.
+> When I hold two objects at once, the model becomes uncertain but still chooses the gesture that appears strongest in the image.

 ---
 The model predicts probabilities for each class.